putuoka/c4it-blog/content/posts/2022/078-how-i-create-articles/article.md

 I've added a delay so that my content lives longer, and I can repost it even after weeks or months.

-Unluckily, when I cross-post my articles I have to do it manually, This is quite a time consuming especially when there are lots of images: in my MD files I use relative paths, so when porting my content to different platforms I have to find the absolute URL for my images.
+Unluckily, when I cross-post my articles I have to do it manually, This is quite a time-consuming especially when there are lots of images: in my MD files I use relative paths, so when porting my content to different platforms I have to find the absolute URL for my images.

 And, my friends, this is everything that happens in the background of my blog!